vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. Vipps is invoked (with app-switch).
 2. The user accepts or rejects the payment request in Vipps.
 3. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
 4. Once payment process is completed, Vipps redirects to the `fallBack` URL that merchant provided earlier (see above).

 #### Vipps not installed

 1. The landing page (in the browser) prompts the user for the phone number.
-2. Vipps sends a push notification, with a notification on the landing page to continue the payment on the phone.
+2. The Vipps backend sends a push notification to the user's phone, and also displays a notification on the landing page for the user to continue the payment in Vipps on the phone.
 3. The user accepts or rejects the payment in Vipps.
 4. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
-5. Once payment process is completed, Vipps redirects to the `fallBack` URL that the merchant provided earlier.
+5. Once the payment process is completed, Vipps redirects to the `fallBack` URL that the merchant provided earlier.

 **Please note:**